OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/case_recorders.rst

 ==================== ====================================================================

 The recorders are interchangeable, so you can use any of them in the top-level assembly's ``recorders`` list.
+Since ``recoders`` is a list, it allows for recording cases in multiple formats at once.
 All assemblies contain a ``recorders`` variable, however only the top-level assembly's recorders are used.
-Why a list?
-It's so you can have the same case data recorded in multiple ways if you want to.
-For example, you could use the DumpCaseRecorder to output data to the screen and use the DBCaseRecorder to save the same data to a database.

-At the end of each workflow's execution, output variables in that workflow satisfying the top-level assembly's ``includes`` and ``excludes`` specification are recorded.
+Although a `CaseRecorder` will record as much information by default, the top-level assembly's ``includes`` and ``excluses`` variables can be used to limit which output varaibles are recorded.
 These variables hold lists of patterns of variables to be included or excluded from the data recorded.
 By default ``includes`` is ``['*']``, including everything.
 By default ``excludes`` is ``[]``, excluding nothing.

-The CSVCaseRecorder outputs the selected variables into a file in the csv (Comma Separated Value) format.
-The DBCaseRecorder stores the selected variables in an SQLite database, which can be stored in memory or on disc as a binary file.
-The DumpCaseRecorder is used to output the selected variables into a file-like object in a human-readable format.
-The default object is ``sys.stdout``, which redirects the output to STDOUT.
-It can also take a filename as an argument.
-The ListCaseRecorder stores the cases in a Python list.
-The JSONCaseRecorder and BSONCaseRecorders store variable, expression, and driver configuration as well as case data to a file.

-Of these recorders, the CSVCaseRecorder is the most useful for passing data to other applications, such as an external post-processing tool.
-The DBCaseRecorder is the most useful for saving data for later use.
+Of these recorders, the JSONCaseRecorder and BSONCaseRecorder are the most useful for passing data to other applications, such as an external post-processing tool.
 The BSONCaseRecorder will record everything JSONCaseRecorder does, but in a more compact form.
 To perform JSON and BSON case recorder post-processing, :ref:`CaseDataset <openmdao.lib.casehandlers.query.py>` is typically used.
+We'll introduce `CaseDataset` later in this tutorial.

 At the end of the top-level assembly's ``run()``, all case recorders are closed.
 Each type of recorder defines its own implementation of ``close()``, but the general idea is to specify that the recording process is complete.
-For example, the CSVCaseRecorder will close the file being written so that other applications can use it.
+For example, the JSONCaseRecorder will close the file being written so that other applications can use it.
 Note that in some cases you cannot record to a closed recorder.

 Let's consider our simple unconstrained optimization of the Paraboloid component with SLSQP.
-We would like to print out the convergence history of the variables, objective, and constraint into a csv file, which we can read into Excel for some post processing.
-Additionally, we'd like to save an SQLite database for future use.
-The code for this should look like:
+We would like to print out the convergence history of the variables, objective, and constraint into a JSON file which we can read into Excel for some post processing.

 .. literalinclude:: ../../../examples/openmdao.examples.simple/openmdao/examples/simple/case_recorders.py